Soulmynt/frontend/README.md

 ## MY GROUPS

 ### MANAGE COMPANY
-User handle
+User handle.

-Companies that the admin has created
+Companies that the admin has created.

-Challenges associated with a company (these are POSTed from /CreateChallenge - name, desc, points, rewards (NFT and token), dateStart, dateExpire)
+ALL Challenges associated with a company (these are POSTed from /CreateChallenge - name, desc, points, rewards (NFT and token), dateStart, dateExpire)

+*Frontend will determine if challenge is scheduled, active, or completed*

+For EACH completed challenges, need info for who submitted + if their submission was accepted or not.

 When admin clicks review - display challenge name, desc, points, rewards + get all participant data that submitted to that challenge (username, submission pictures array)